Award Winning PGA Golf Professional

 Assisting other coaches to become as good as they can be is quickly becoming a passion of mine.
 It is my opinion that a lot of coaches are comfortable in what they do, but the best/most successful ones are constantly reflecting on their offer and developing themselves accordingly.
 I have the necessary experience and resources to help any coach from any sport.

 If you are a coach who has the drive and motivation to improve yourself I am offering you the opportunity of a FREE 60min Consultation to discuss how I will be able to assist you.
 Please contact me to arrange.

 GB GOLF COACHING

 In the same way that mentoring can assist a coach, anyone that plays golf cannot escape the fact that their mind plays a big role in determining their performance.
-I am a Certified Golf Psychology Coach having completed the online course designed by Brian Hemmings (Lead Psychologist to England Golf for 16 years) and can create bespoke programmes specifically tailored to the players needs.
+I am a Certified Golf Psychology Coach having completed the online course designed by Brian Hemmings (Lead Psychologist to England Golf for 16 years)as well as the GLT (Game Like Training) Golf Psychology for Golf Coaches Course and can create bespoke programmes specifically tailored to the players needs.
 Typical scenarios would be:

 • first tee nerves